-- ▶ Press the property or button repeatedly until the Settings menu appears in the display. - ▶ Press the ▲ button to switch to the submenu selection. - ► Press the + or button to select the Inst. cluster submenu. - - The selection marker is on the current setting. - ▶ Press the + or button to select the unit for the digital speedometer: km/h or mph.
+- ▶ Press the property or button repeatedly until the Settings menu appears in the display. - ▶ Press the ▲ button to switch to the submenu selection. - ► Press the + or button to select the Inst. cluster submenu. - ► Press the ▲ button to select the Dig. speedo. function. - The selection marker is on the current setting. - Press the + or - button to select the unit for the digital speedometer: km/h or mph.